 For young children, forced consumption imposes conflict, associated with a lack of control (Batsell, Brown, Ansfield & Paschall, 2002).
 Adult and peer modeling, use of a family meal style setting, sequencing foods offered, and agency are all more effective (Fletcher et.al., 2005).

-The Coalition for School Food guiding principles for school food program design are: universal, health promoting, respectful and non-stigmatizing, sustainable, connected to local community, and comprehensive.
-Although many designs are possible with the applications of these principles, many current programs would not meet all of these criteria, so a national funding model (see Financing the Transition) will need to explicitly adopt them as a means to encourage program transitions.
+The Coalition for School Food guiding principles for school food program design are: universal, health-promoting, respectful and non-stigmatizing, sustainable, connected to local community (including farms and local supply chains), and comprehensive.
+These design elements are supported by a number of studies looking at best practices and effectiveness (Ruetz and McKenna, 2021).
+Although many designs are possible with the applications of these principles, most current programs would not appear to meet all of these criteria (Ruetz and McKenna, 2021), so a national funding model (see Financing the Transition) will need to explicitly adopt them as a means to encourage program transitions.
+Although there will likely be some variability in the loci of decision making at the P/T level, the locus should not alter the design principles and the implementation commitments as this would continue the uneven application across the country.

 Transform B.Ed. programs in Canadian universities